 For the absolute maximum time for data retrieval, data can be retrieved before and after CONV toggles.
-Nearly all of $t{\rm INT}$ is available for data retrieval.
+Nearly all of t{INT} is available for data retrieval.
 Figure 22 illustrates how this is done by combining the two previous methods.
-Pause the retrieval during CONV toggling to prevent digital noise, as discussed previously, and finish before the next data is ready.
-The maximum number of DDC232s that can be daisy-chained together with FORMAT = 1 is:
+Pause the retrieval during CONV toggling to prevent digital noise, as discussed previously, and finish before the next data are ready.
+The maximum number of DDC232s that can be daisy-chained together with Format = 1 is: